Robust Exploratory Stopping under Ambiguity in Reinforcement Learning: Abstract

 \section{Abstract}

-We propose and analyze a continuous-time robust reinforcement learning framework for optimal stopping problems under ambiguity.
-In this framework, an agent chooses a stopping rule motivated by two objectives: {robust decision-making} under ambiguity and {learning} about the unknown environment.
+We propose and analyze a continuous-time robust reinforcement learning framework for optimal stopping under ambiguity.
+In this framework, an agent chooses a robust exploratory stopping time motivated by two objectives: {robust decision-making} under ambiguity and {learning} about the unknown environment.
 Here, ambiguity refers to considering multiple probability measures~dominated by a reference measure, reflecting the agent’s awareness that the reference measure representing her learned belief about the environment would be {erroneous}.
-Using the $g$-expectation framework, we reformulate an optimal stopping problem under ambiguity as an entropy-regularized optimal control problem under ambiguity, with Bernoulli distributed controls to incorporate exploration into the stopping rules.
-We then derive the optimal Bernoulli distributed control characterized by backward stochastic differential equations.
-Moreover, we establish a policy iteration theorem and implement it as a reinforcement learning algorithm.
-Numerical experiments demonstrate the convergence and robustness of the proposed algorithm across different levels of ambiguity and exploration.
+Using the $g$-expectation framework, we reformulate the optimal stopping problem under ambiguity as a robust exploratory control problem with Bernoulli distributed controls.
+We then characterize the optimal Bernoulli distributed control via backward stochastic differential equations and, based on this, construct the robust exploratory stopping time that approximates the optimal stopping time under ambiguity.
+Last, we establish a policy iteration theorem and implement it as a reinforcement learning algorithm.
+Numerical experiments demonstrate the convergence, robustness, and scalability of our reinforcement learning algorithm across different levels of ambiguity and exploration.

 \begin{MSCcodes} 60G40, 60H10, 68T07, 49L20 \end{MSCcodes}